 Amelia lives on a tiny Scottish island with her dad and granddad, was homeschooled but now has to start at a secondary school and cope with her dyslexia.
 Yet, all she wants is for her mum to come home.

 I was immediately drawn into this adventure story and had empathy for Amelia.
 The realistic descriptions of island life and the harsh weather conditions are convincing.
 Often I felt windswept at the end of a paragraph.

-The fantasy element of teleporting like a modern-day Dorothy should have been difficult to weave into a realistic storyline concerned with real-life issues like dyslexia and bullying, yet Amber Lee Dodd pulls it off – spectacularly.
-I also revelled in the mini biographies of female adventurers from the past, which reinforced the theme of bravery and resilience.
+The fantasy element of teleporting like a modern-day Dorothy should have been difficult to weave into a realistic storyline concerned with real-life issues like dyslexia and bullying.
+Yet, Amber Lee Dodd pulls it off – spectacularly.
+I also revelled in the mini-biographies of female adventurers from the past, which reinforced the theme of bravery and resilience.
 The format of the novel was refreshing as well; letters and bullet points were interspersed, breaking up the text.

 Lightning Take Me Home would make an excellent class novel to read aloud, or as a Guided Reading text.
 I would also have a copy in the library to recommend to children in upper juniors who might enjoy the genre or the issues tackled.
-In some ways it is a brilliant companion text to Kate Scott’s Just Jack as both look sensitively at the issues of starting at a new school and trying to fit in.
+In some ways, it is a brilliant companion text to Kate Scott’s Just Jack as both look sensitively at the problems of starting at a new school and trying to fit in.

 Copyright: Just Imagine Story Centre Ltd 2012-2019.
 All rights reserved.

 These notes may be printed freely for use in classrooms but may not be reproduced in any other format without the permission of the author.